l0wigh/Soluna/DOCUMENTATION.md

 You want to make money with coding ?
 Learn React.

+## Where to start ?

+You can use the builtin REPL called Oracle.
+Just start Soluna without argument to start it magically.

+You'll be able to run S-Expressions and see the result of it.

+The source code for Oracle is present (and up to date) in the examples folder.

 ## How to read Soluna syntax

 Pretty easy, (function arg1 arg2 ...).
 This is an S-Expression.
 To understand it a bit more, let's see how to add two numbers: